 The Xerox brand is known worldwide for delivering industry-leading document technology, services and solutions.
 Counterfeit parts and supplies misrepresent the quality of our products and pose a serious threat to our reputation.

-- Whenever possible, we source from a base of trusted suppliers (and their authorized distributors) who have been through our comprehensive vetting system.
+- Whenever possible, we source from a base of trusted and established suppliers (and their authorized distributors) who have been through our comprehensive vetting system.

 - We also always seek warranties guaranteeing authenticity and quality; among other benefits, this practice mitigates obsolescence.

-- If suppliers wish to substitute an item different than originally agreed upon, they must obtain approval from our Global Procurement group.
+- If suppliers wish to substitute an item different than originally agreed upon, they must obtain approval from our Global Procurement and Engineering groups.

 - We’ve built security controls into our supply chain to help ensure the uninterrupted flow of products from the point of manufacture to the customer.